paskymail/Neuronal_Networks/presentation/presentation.md

 ### 2.3 Universal approximator theorem

-> <small>**Theorem:** feedforward networks with a linear output layer and at least one hidden layer with any continuous squashing function can approximate any Borel measurable function from one finite-dimensional space to another with any desired non-zero amount of error, provided that the network is given enough hidden units.</small>
+> **Theorem:** feedforward networks with a linear output layer and at least one hidden layer with any continuous squashing function can approximate any Borel measurable function from one finite-dimensional space to another with any desired non-zero amount of error, provided that the network is given enough hidden units.

 --